rocket-pool/RPIPs/RPIPs/RPIP-bounty_standards.md

 #### Lever A: Proposal Incentive
 The proposal incentive lever aims to influence the number of bounty proposals that are recieved by the GMC.
-* This incentive MUST be paid to the proposal author for a bounty proposal that is adopted by the GMC.
+* This incentive SHOULD be paid to the proposal author for a bounty proposal that is adopted by the GMC.
 * Individual incentive payouts for this lever MAY be reduced at the GMC's discretion based on proposal quality and completeness.
 * Bounty definitions do not need to be included for a proposer to recieve this incentive.

 #### Lever B: Definition Incentive
 The definition incentive lever aims to influence the quality and completeness of bounty definitions accompanying bounty proposals.
-* This incentive MUST be paid to the definiton author for bounty definitions provided alongside a bounty proposal that is adopted by the GMC.
+* This incentive SHOULD be paid to the definiton author for bounty definitions provided alongside a bounty proposal that is adopted by the GMC.
 * This incentive payout SHOULD be paid a maximum once per proposal, even if the bounty proposal is split into multiple definitions.
 * Individual incentive payouts for this lever MAY be reduced at the GMC's discretion based on definition quality and completeness.
 * This incentive SHOULD go to the proposal author unless an alternative is explicitly preapproved by the GMC adminitrator.

-#### Lever C: Completion Incentive
+#### Lever C: Support Incentive
-The completion incentive lever aims to influence the quality and consistency of bounty work submitted by bounty hunters.
+The support incentive lever aims to influence the quality and consistency of bounty work submitted by bounty hunters.
 It aims to do this by rewarding contacts that support, oversee and assist bounty hunters meet the requirements of open bounties.
 * This incentive SHOULD be split equally between bounty contacts that meet the following conditions:
   1. The bounty MUST be completed to the satisfaction of the GMC.
   2. The contact MUST be publicly listed in the bounty definition of the completed bounty.